snakesonabrain/groundhog/README.md

 License
 --------

-groundhog is provided under a Creative Commons Attribution-ShareAlike 4.0 International Public License.
+groundhog is provided under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Please check the license terms below and in the license file.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: